New Jersey District Tournament

 Accommodations:

 I am a game theorist and policy-maker judge.
-I will accept any arguments so long as you can prove that they are relevant and entail resolution-unique impacts.
-My background is in logic, rhetoric, and philosophy so I expect arguments to be well constructed with sound reasoning.
-I like to see progressive clash in crossfire rather than questions aimed at clarification or expository discourse.
+I will accept any arguments so long as you can prove that they are sound, relevant, and entail resolution-unique impacts.
+My background is in logic, rhetoric, and philosophy so I expect arguments to be well constructed with sound reasoning and appropriate warranting.
+I like to see progressive clash in crossfire rather than questions aimed at clarification or exposition.
 It is my belief that a debate simply cannot be won on content alone so I place equal weight on framework (theoretical) arguments and case (empirical/evidential) arguments.
-My win condition for debate is not only how well versed you are on a particular topic but also how well you can debate objectively; some criteria for this evaluation are effective use of turns and blocks, effective construction of counterexamples, effective elucidation of advantages and disadvantages of argument validation, effective elucidation of fallacious argumentative methodology, etc.
+My win condition for debate is not only how well versed and dominant you are on a particular topic but also how well you can debate objectively; some criteria for this evaluation include but are not exclusive to effective use of turns and blocks, effective construction of counterexamples, effective elucidation of advantages and disadvantages of argument acceptance, and effective elucidation of fallacious argumentative methodology.
+In more empirical formats such as PF I see it as essential that debaters understand the respective fact-finding and research methods involved in their warrants; in other words, debaters should be able to quickly and accurately explain exactly how a conclusion was reached in an academic study, meta-analysis, etc. and furthermore how that conclusion uniquely addresses the claim or claims it is being employed to support.
+Overall I believe that the purpose of debate is to encourage more comprehensive and diverse education, thus abusive strategies (policy debaters I'm mostly looking at you) rarely win on my ballots.

 I flow the round but am overall pretty relaxed on technicalities.
 Make sure the things you want me to vote on are in summary and final focus.